- 1. What is Ghana weaving?

 1. What is Ghana weaving?

-As it’s clear from the name of this hairstyle, Ghana weaving originated in Ghana.
+As it’s clear from the name of this hairstyle, ghana weaving hairstyle 2017 originated in Ghana.
 This type of braids has a very specific method that requires hair to be braided super closely to the scalp using a special upward motion to form rows and changing the shape and thickness of each row by increasing or decreasing the amount of hair being used.